The Longer Story…

-It took years of work to build the first Solar Commons.
+It took years of work to prototype the first actually existing Solar Commons.
 Community trust-owned solar did not exist in the United States.
 Even after raising the money for a 10kW demonstration project and winning an award from the US Green Building Council (USGBC) that would make this first Solar Commons a USGBC Legacy Project in Arizona, the obstacles to working in public right-of-way were enormous.
 The Phoenix Metro Light Rail authority wanted two million dollars of insurance to site the solar array in the Metro right-of-way.
 Looking for another low-income area public site with less of an insurance burden, the project was moved around several city parks, supported initially by several city councils, and reviewed by several public works departments.
 Each time, the project was welcomed; it inspired generous labor from city employees and Solar Commons consultants and volunteers.
 But, even when the donated project showed that it posed no burden and brought low-income community benefit, the public process that required competitive bidding and lengthy reviews proved too time consuming for a demonstration project on a shoestring budget.

 In 2017 the Solar Commons nonprofit organization was created to facilitate Solar Commons projects, research and education.
 The nonprofit will showcase the work of Solar Commons Project researchers and, by acting as a trust protector for new Solar Commons projects, facilitate Solar Commons to become an institution of twenty-first century energy democracy.
-Following the footsteps of the Community Land Trust Movement in the 1980s, Solar Commons will now show the way for solar technology to also capture wealth for low-income communities through community trusts, demonstrating that social equity and a balanced earth ecology are values worth achieving together.
+Like the Community Land Trust Movement in the 1980s, Solar Commons aspires to show the way for solar technology to also capture wealth for low-income communities through community trusts, demonstrating that social equity and a balanced earth ecology are values worth achieving together.